 - You can decorate for free.
 Look for garage sales to accumulate small office equipment that still works.

-How to decorate a man’s office cubicle
+How to decorate an office cubicle

-- Barring exception, black and shades of blue are man colors.
+- Barring exceptions, black and shades of blue are man colors.
 A man cubicle should have these as base colors without much red or yellow.
 A couple of colorful files or books definitely look great on an otherwise black and blue background.

 - A man cubicle should have the presence of leather.
 The best leather good you can find is a leather covered notebook or day planner.
 Always keep it next to a pen holder.
-I have a taste for black leather planners and steel ball point pens.
+I have a taste for black leather planners and steel ballpoint pens.
 Nice pens are class acts.
 Casually thrown in leather phone case also adds value.

 - If you’re not single, put up a picture of you and your girl.
 It should be the best picture ever taken of you both.
 If you have kids, try to use a picture of the entire family together.
 Make sure that you are portrayed as a good father.
 The pictures you are most proud of should be kept in your cubicle.